-Our research shows that search and rescue services personnel are just as likely to seek help from a colleague as from a GP, so the support you offer can be really valuable.
+Our research shows that ambulance service personnel are more likely to seek help from a colleague than a GP, so the support you offer can be really valuable.

 If a colleague lets you know that they are ready to seek help for their mental health problem, there are lots of things you can do to support them.
 For example:

 - Listen.
 Simply giving someone space to talk freely, without interruption or judgement, can be really helpful in itself.
 If they're finding it difficult, let them know that you're there to listen when they are ready.

 - Stay calm.
 Even though it might be upsetting to hear that your colleague is distressed, try to stay calm.
 This will help them feel calmer too, and show them that they can talk to you openly without upsetting you.

 - Be patient.
 You might want to know more details about their thoughts and feelings, or want them to get help immediately.
 But it’s important to let them set the pace for seeking support themselves.

 - Try not to make assumptions.
 Your perspective might be useful to your colleague, but try not to assume that you already know what may have caused their feelings, or what will help.